 => '7215760...'

-Now we’ll need a token.
-The token is more permanent as the frob but we need the forb to get one.
-Finally cache the token:
+Next, we’ll need a token.
+The token is more permanent than the frob, but we need the forb to request the token.

 >> flickr.auth.getToken('YOUR_FROB')